OctopusDeploy/docs/docs/guides/user-role-&-teams-configurations/creating-teams-for-a-user-with-mixed-environment-privileges.md

 ## Creating the "*Dev Deployers*" Team

-Start by clicking the **Teams** tab under **Configuration** in the Octopus Deploy web portal.
-Then click the `Add team'.
+Start by clickingÂ theÂ **Teams**Â tab underÂ **Configuration**Â in the Octopus Deploy web portal. Â Then click the `Add team'.

 ![](/docs/images/3702814/3964930.png)

-Give the team an appropriate name like "*Dev Deployers*"and add the **Project deployer** role.
-This role provides all the permissions of the **Project****contributor** role, but also allows the user to deploy a release.
-In our case because we will limit the users to the development environment, we will allow them to also create releases and to do so they will need the **Project lead** role.
-Again this role provides all the permissions of the **Project****contributor** role but without the deployment permissions that come with the **Project deployer** role.
+Give the team an appropriate name like "*Dev Deployers*"and add theÂ **Project deployer** role.
+This role provides all the permissions of theÂ **Project****contributor** role, but also allows the user to deploy a release.
+In our case because we will limit the users to the development environment, we will allow them to also create releases and to do so they will need theÂ **Project lead** role.
+Again this role provides all the permissions of theÂ **Project****contributor**Â role but without the deployment permissions that come with theÂ **Project deployer** role.

 ![](/docs/images/3702814/3964931.png)

 Now that we have the roles configured for this team, we want to ensure that they are only able to be effective on specific environments.
 Our developers should not be able to perform *UAT* or *Production* deployments and are only allowed to deploy to the *Development* and *Staging* environments.
-Set the **Environments** field on the team page to the environments that the team should have its selected roles effective for.
-If this field is blank it is assumed to apply to **All environments** so ensure that it is correctly filled out if it should exclude others.
-If you want the permissions to also/instead be scoped to specific projects, then add the required projects to the **Projects** field for the same behaviour.
+Set theÂ **Environments** field on the team page to the environments that the team should have its selected roles effective for.
+If this field is blank it is assumed to apply toÂ **All environments** so ensure that it is correctly filled out if it should exclude others.
+If you want the permissions to also/instead be scoped to specific projects, then add the required projects to theÂ **Projects** field for the same behaviour.

 With the permission rules configured add the users that you want them to apply to.
 Remember that if the user is a member of another team that has the same roles but for the production environment, then the permissions will be effective for both teams.
 The team permissions are all additive.